Post-Quantum File Encryption

 Technical Capabilities

-QuantumGuard implements a layered security architecture combining post-quantum cryptography with zero-knowledge principles and comprehensive audit capabilities.
+QuantumGuard implements a layered security architecture combining QRNG-seeded post-quantum cryptography with zero-knowledge encryption and comprehensive audit trails.
+Maximum entropy hardening without requiring quantum channels or networked key orchestration.

 NIST-standardized algorithms designed to resist quantum attacks